Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 1

+### Day 26-27: February 26-27, 2025

+Added notes on OPEA microservices and megaservices, including a deep dive into microservices architecture, performance optimizations, advanced communication protocols, and deployment strategies.
+Expanded documentation on OPEA ecosystem and alternatives, data flow patterns, and major challenges and best practices.
+Structured comparisons for microservices vs. megaservices and created an in-depth breakdown of megaservice architecture.
+Made minor edits across multiple sections to improve clarity and consistency.

 ### Day 25: February 25, 2025

 Wrapped up the backend completely today: Go/Gin is done, tests are passing above the bootcamp threshold, and there’s nothing left to tweak.
 Finally.
 It took way longer than expected, but the experiment was worth it.